Undertale Yellow: Plot

 In the "Pacifist" ending, (Note: Achieved by sparing every monster.)
 Ceroba discloses that her daughter Kanako has "fallen down" (a fatal condition rendering her comatose).
 She accompanies Clover through the Steamworks as a shortcut to the royal lab to investigate Kanako's situation.
 The two of them are interrupted by Starlo, who questions Ceroba's motives and chases her away.
 It is revealed that Chujin attempted to create a soul-strengthening serum using the soul of a human that fell before Clover and that of a "boss monster," which Ceroba intended to perfect using Kanako's and Clover's souls.
 Martlet, Starlo, and Clover confront Ceroba, but she is able to overpower all of them.
 During the final battle against Ceroba, Clover learns that Kanako fell down after requesting that her mother test the serum on her.
 Ceroba obliged, but the reaction put Kanako in a coma.
 Upon being defeated, Ceroba collapses in anguish and asks Clover to finish her off.

 If the player kills Ceroba, Starlo will express hatred towards Clover and leaves with Ceroba's mask.
 Martlet escorts Clover to the castle's throne room, and the game ends with Asgore reluctantly claiming their soul in battle.
 If Ceroba is spared, she expresses remorse for her actions before reconciling with the others.
 After reflecting on their journey, Clover decides to sacrifice their soul to aid in the freedom of monsters.
 During the game's credits, Dalv, Martlet, Starlo, and Ceroba float Clover's hat and gun down a raft leading to Waterfall's garbage dump.
 Later, Clover's soul hears and answers a call for help from "someone."

 In the "Genocide" ending, (Note: Achieved by killing every monster.)
 Clover kills Starlo in a duel, followed by a vengeful Ceroba.
-Before they reach Asgore's castle, Martlet tries to stop them by transforming into a powerful being with a serum from the royal lab, but is defeated and killed.
+Before they reach Asgore's castle, Martlet tries to stop them by transforming into a powerful being with a serum from the royal lab, but is defeated and later killed by the serum's side effects.
 After the battle, Flowey accidentally reveals his desire to steal the human souls and gets shot to death by Clover.
 The game ends with Clover killing Asgore, freeing the human souls and escaping the barrier.